Hybrid Search

 It is designed to deliver the most comprehensive and relevant results, ensuring you find exactly what you’re looking for, even when your query is complex or ambiguous.
 For most users, Hybrid Search is the recommended default for the best discovery experience.

-Why Not Just One?
-The Limits of a Single Approach
+The Limits of a Single Search Approach

 Relying on only one search strategy means accepting compromises: